darwin04/my-blog-api/README.md

 ## Authentication
 App requires `Authorization` header for basic auth.
 You will need User and Password in order to hit any endpoint in the app.

-For Local development create `.env` file at root of project and add the following:
+**Important!** For Local development create `.env` file at root of project and add the following:
 ```sh
 AUTH_USER_NAME=***replace with value***
 AUTH_PASSWORD=***replace with value***
 ```
+Credentials will be provided separately

 #### Environment Variables
 variable: `env`<br>